Perry Student Assistance Program (SAP)

 - Group support – a student may participate in group counseling in areas such as anger management, self-esteem, social skills, grief, transition and other groups that are appropriate for a student’s particular needs.
 This is situational and pending the population of students meeting the need for group.

-- Parent/Guardian consultation only – the student’s parent/guardian can request to set up a meeting with a SAP team member should situations arise that requires consultation.
+- Parent/Guardian consultation only – the student’s parent/guardian can request to set up a meeting with a SAP team member should situations arise that require a consultation.
 This may be conducted in person or by phone, whichever is most appropriate.

 - SAP participation is declined – the parent/guardian does not give his/her permission for the Student Assistance Program to assist in meeting the child’s needs.
 A parent/guardian can change his/her mind at any time and contact the school.